Question: Why would you want to have your transmission flushed?

 Answer: Because replacing all the fluid helps you get the most life from your transmission.
 The torque converter, which has half the fluid, doesn't have a drain so the old fluid must be replaced by adding new fluid while the motor is running.
 Flushing with the Pan Off is the most effective way to replace all the fluid hence allowing for longer service intervals.

-Q. I’ve been told having your transmission flushed will cause seals to leak.
+Question: I’ve been told that having your transmission flushed will cause seals to leak.
 Is this true?

-Q. I’ve been told having having your transmission flushed will loosen particles in the transmission and cause problems.
+Question: I’ve been told having your transmission flushed will loosen particles in the transmission and cause problems.
 Is this true?

 Answer: No, not with the pan off flush.
 The important first step of a flush is to remove the pan & inspect for an indication of excessive wear.
 Then the pan is cleaned so any contaminants or particles are removed.
 Flushing the transmission is being done with the normal fluid circulation & pressure.
 Any particles that are in the transmission fluid are then flushed out by circulating clean fluid with the pan off so new fluid doesn’t mix in the pan.
 Cleaning the pan and flushing with the pan off will remove material that is in the transmission pan & fluid.
 This does not happen with the pan on flush.

 Answer: When someone says your transmission is sealed usually means there is not a dipstick to check the level and they don’t know how to check the level.
 The service operation is still the same and we still do a pan off flush.
 Checking the fluid level requires the transmission to be at a specific temperature.
 We check the temp with a scanner.
 We have to wait for it to cool off if its too hot or wait for it to cool down first.
 Then the fluid level is checked from under the car.
 Best to have someone who is knowledgeable check the fluid.
 Over filling or not filling correctly can cause issues.

 Question: How often should I service my transmission?

 Answer: The frequency will vary depending on the way the vehicle is used and